caryknoop/DCTL/README.md

 A collection of DCTL files that may be useful.

+# C_Mark
+This DCTL works together with C_Analyze, it places information on the bottom 4 lines of the video.
+C_Analyze describes the changes made between the C_Mark and the C_Analyze nodes.

+# C_Analyze
+This DCTL works togeher with C_Mark.
+C_Mark places information on the bottom 4 lines of the video.
+C_Analyzes describes the changes made between the C_Mark and C_Analyze nodes.

 # C_Color_Balance

 Shows the color balance by perceptual luminance level as a horizontal stoke on the bottom of the screen.
 Shows alternating stripes when a particulat luminance level is absent.